karthik-neelamegam/karthik-neelamegam.github.io/index.md

 *   **Quant Trading Experience:** Quantitative Trader at **Maven Securities** (options market making) (2022-25).
 *   **Quant Research Experience:** Quantitative Researcher at **Squarepoint Capital** (systematic volatility trading) (2025-present).

-While in university, I also participated in the application processes for Investment Banking, Consulting and Big Tech, and completed internships in BB IBD and FAANG SWE.
 I understand the recruitment landscape and the skills required to succeed.
 I've navigated the path you're on and want to help you achieve your career goals.

 ---